Majek Fashek: 1991: So Long Too Long and American invasion

 After leaving Tabansi Records, Fashek was signed to CBS Nigeria in the early 1990s and released So Long Too Long.
 It was included on Putumayo World Music's first album.
 In 1990 he was signed to Interscope Records and released the critically acclaimed album Spirit Of Love, produced by "Little Steven" Van Zandt.
 In 1992, he appeared on Late Night with David Letterman in support of his new 1991 album, and performed the song "So Long Too Long" for the television audience.

 Flame Tree released The Best of Majek Fashek in 1994.
 He was later dropped by Interscope before moving to Mango, a division of Island Records accustomed to marketing reggae internationally.
 His first album for the company included a cover version of Bob Marley's "Redemption Song".
-He has recorded several albums for various labels since, including Rainmaker for Tuff Gong (1997) and Little Patience for Coral (2004).
+Fashek has recorded several albums for various labels since, including Rainmaker for Tuff Gong (1997) and Little Patience for Coral (2004).